AnnMarieW/dash-bootstrap-templates/README.md

 ```python"
 pip install dash-bootstrap-templates
 ```
+> Learn more about Plotly figure templates and themes at: https://plotly.com/python/templates/
 ```python
 """
 A sample of 8 of the 26 Bootstrap themed Plotly figure templates available